mopidy/mopidy/docs/ext/index.rst

 Bundled with Mopidy
 ===================

-These extensions are created and maintained by Mopidy's core developers.
+These extensions are maintained by Mopidy's core developers.
 They are installed together with Mopidy and are enabled by default.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1
     :glob:

     **